What Your Toothache Could Be Telling You

 Impacted Tooth

 An impacted tooth occurs when the tooth cannot move into the right position.
-This most commonly occurs with wisdom teeth because they emerge the latest and rub against other teeth and gums.
+It commonly occurs with wisdom teeth because they emerge the latest and rub against other teeth and gums.

-Your jawbone is not equipped to handle these additional teeth, and you might be experiencing overcrowding.
+Your jawbone cannot handle these other teeth, and you might be experiencing overcrowding.
 This condition leads to pressure, soreness, and pain.
 It is one of the most common reasons for toothaches, and a dentist can quickly assess your mouth to see if this is the problem.

 Gum Disease